Governance Audit

 Initial Setup Actions:

-- Develop stakeholder engagement plan.
+- Develop a stakeholder engagement plan.

 Membership:

-- Policy and Public-Affairs Coordinator
+- Policy and Public Affairs Coordinator (Chair).

-- Representative from Privacy Advocates (External)
+- Representative from Digitaliseringsstyrelsen (non-voting observer).

 Typical Agenda Items: